 Indoor cats can also suffer from more hairballs due to the increased amount of time that they spend grooming.
 The good news is that there are plenty of cat foods formulated with the specific nutritional needs of indoor cats in mind.
 The bad news is that there are so many to choose from, you might feel overwhelmed and be unable to make up your mind.

 That’s where we come in!
-We’ve rounded up 10 of our favorite brands.
+We’ve rounded up 10 of our favorite brands and provided you with our top picks for best cat foods for indoor cats..
 Our reviews contain information about nutritional profiles, ingredients, and specific health issues that each food is designed to help combat.

 A Quick Comparison (updated in 2021)

 |Best Overall||Iams ProActive Health Indoor||

 |Best Value||Purina Friskies Indoor Delights||

 |Purina Cat Chow Indoor||

 The 10 Best Cat Foods for Indoor Cats

 1. Iams ProActive Health Indoor Dry Cat Food — Best Overall

 As our best overall choice, we highly recommend the Iams ProActive Health Indoor Dry Cat Food.
 This food is designed to be easily digested and includes real chicken as the first ingredient.
 It also contains 10% less fat than Iams original kibble formulas, helping you control your indoor cat’s weight.
 This kibble is designed to provide complete and balanced nutrition for adult cats over the age of 1 year.